Papaoutai: Lyrics and meaning

+The lyrics of the song are about Stromae's father, who was killed in the 1994 Tutsi Genocide in Rwanda.

 Covers and parody

-American A cappella group Pentatonix and violinist Lindsey Stirling covered the song on Pentatonix's album PTX Vol. 3, released on 23 September 2014.
+American a cappella group Pentatonix and violinist Lindsey Stirling covered the song on Pentatonix's album PTX Vol. 3, released on 23 September 2014.

-Erza Muqoli performed this song with self-accompaniment on piano for her audition for the ninth season (2014–2015) of the French television show La France a un incroyable talent.Lamaoutai (Llama, where are you?) is a spoof created in November 2013 about the kidnapping of Serge the Llama from a circus in Bordeaux.
+Erza Muqoli performed this song with self-accompaniment on piano for her audition for the ninth season (2014–2015) of the French television show La France a un incroyable talent.Lamaoutai (Llama, where are you?) is a spoof created in November 2013 about the kidnapping of Serge the Llama from a circus in Bordeaux.Emploioutai (Job, where are you?) is a parody of the song performed by Les Guignols in 2013 to mock the unfulfilled promises of French President François Hollande regarding diminution of unemployment, with the Hollande's puppet searching for jobs in absurd locations within the Élysée Palace.

 Letícia Carvalho covered the song on The Voice Portugal on 11 October 2015.

 Alexandre Heitz performed the song on The Voice of Germany on 2 October 2018.

 Kenza Blanka covered the song on series 8 of The Voice UK on 9 February 2019, singing it in English and Arabic and French.

+Dutch singer Froukje Veenstra covered the song with a Dutch addition on 10 June 2020, for the '3FM Live Box' showcase on YouTube, rapping about the needs of those with or without a father, meanwhile giving personal thanks for her own father.

+Spanish singer Téyou performed the show on Opeación Triunfo on 20 October 2025.

+Other uses

+Dutch rapper Joost Klein namedrops Papaoutai in his song "Europapa", which was sent to represent the Netherlands in the Eurovision Song Contest 2024, before being disqualified ahead of the Grand Final after performing in the Semi-Finals.
+Much like Stromae himself, Klein's father also died when he was a child.